Co0nan/co0nan.github.io/README.md

 **Example 1**: if you learned about XSS, SQL, and SSRF you should know that all of them relaying on user-supplied data.
 So it makes sense if you couldn't find those types of issues on a static website.
 But you need to explore the target for more endpoints, and parameters to start testing for those types of issues.

 **Example 2**: A web application that doesn't have any authenticated requests, it's designed to take some user input but from the un-authenticated point.
-Here, you can test for input-validation issues like above, but it doesn't make sense to try to test for IDORs for example, right?
+Here, you can test for input-validation issues like above, but it doesn't make sense to try to test for IDORs for example because the root cause of IDOR is the authorixation mechanism which is not exist in our application.

 With that said, you must understand that the aim of recon is to find an entry point for a vulnerability.